 This includes Art and Design, Science and Technology and the use of Computing and its application to the wider curriculum.
 Through Computing lessons and the wider curriculum, pupils are taught to use coding software, create, store and organise digital content, know how to keep safe on-line, word processing, modelling, coding, multi-media, research, internet, spreadsheets, and databases.
 Pupils use a range of iPad apps to support their learning in class.
-The learning can be extended through the extra-curricular clubs such as iPad animation.
+The learning can be extended through the extra-curricular clubs such STEM club.
 Design and Technology involves developing, planning and communicating ideas, working with different tools and materials and evaluating processes and products.
-It also includes cookery, for example, designing and making sandwiches in KS1 to nutritious health bars in KS2 alongside additional after-school clubs.
+It also includes cookery, for example, introduction to cooking club in Early Years, designing and making sandwiches in KS1 to nutritious health bars in KS2 alongside additional after-school clubs.
 It encompasses workshops delivered by professional designers as well as both short and long term projects.
-Most recently it has been supplemented at the top end of KS2 with the addition of the Formula 1 in Schools Programme where children have the opportunity to design and race their own racing cars.
+Competitions include the Astro Pi Mission where children have the chance to have a message played in the international space station, the 'Coolest Project' where children design and code computer games and the Oxford University sponsored coding competition, Bebras.